xiaozhen228/DictAS/README.md

 In contrast to previous zero-shot anomaly detection approaches that rely on auxiliary datasets to learn decision boundaries between normal and abnormal samples, DictAS adopts a dictionary lookup strategy rather than modeling category-specific information, thereby enabling the model to remain unaffected by variations across different product categories.
 The core assumption of DictAS is that normal patch features in a test image can be easily reconstructed from the support image features, whereas anomalous patch features cannot.

+#### **8. More deteiled results including few-shot anomaly classification**

+Please refer to the Appendix in the paper for more detailed results including few-shot anomaly classification.

 ## Citation
 Please cite the following paper if the code help your project: